Savvythelegend/PGDocs/docs/failure_modes.md

 covers startup, liveness, and readiness probes, as well as the [self-healing](#self-healing) section below.

-!!!
-Important
+:::important
-    If you are running CloudNativePG in production, we strongly recommend seeking [professional support](https://cloudnative-pg.io/support/).
+If you are running CloudNativePG in production, we strongly recommend
+    seeking [professional support](https://cloudnative-pg.io/support/).

 ## Self-Healing